 The amount households pay in England and Scotland is based on old property valuations from the 1990s, so they could be completely out of date.

-With Council Tax rising by an average of 5% in England, it’s a good time to try and get your band changed.
+As Council Tax has risen again this year, it’s a good time to try and get your band changed.

 Take in a lodger

 The Rent a Room scheme allows homeowners to take in a lodger and enjoy tax relief on rental income.

 It means you don’t have to pay a penny in tax on the first £7,500 you make in rent each year (or half if you share the income with someone else).

 Resident landlords and those that run a bed and breakfast, or a guest house are eligible to opt into the scheme to benefit from this relief.

 Married couples and civil partners born after 6 April 1935 may be able to take advantage of a tax break called the Marriage Allowance.

 It allows a partner who generally earns less than £12,570 a year to transfer up to £1,260 of their Personal Allowance to their higher-earning spouse.